-Green Bay Anodizing will finish your parts in black, gold, blue-grey, clear, red, blue, green, purple, brown, orange, pink and pewter.
+Green Bay Anodizing will finish your parts in black, blue, brown, clear, gold, gray, green, orange, pewter, pink, purple, and red.
 For custom solutions, give our sales office a call.

 How long have you been in the metal finishing business?

-Green Bay Anodizing started processing parts in 2007 and has more than 50 years of experience in the metal finishing industry.
-The owner, Charles Dunham started processing parts when he was 18 yrs. old right out of high school.
-He has seen everything, from racking issues, to process problems and even the unracking problems that may occur.
-With this vast amount knowledge, we are positive you like our workmanship.
+Green Bay Anodizing started processing parts in 2007 and our team has more than 50 years of experience in the metal finishing industry.
+Our owner, Charles Dunham, started processing parts right out of high school.
+He has seen everything, from racking issues, to process problems, and even the unracking problems.
+With this vast amount knowledge, we are positive you will like our workmanship.

 Why should I do business with Green Bay Anodizing?

 We’ve addressed this question more in depth on the “Why GBA?” page.
 The short answer is because we understand that we only succeed if you succeed.

 Anodizing is an electrochemical process that converts the metal surface into a decorative, durable, corrosion-resistant, anodic oxide finish.